PrickettAcademy/Chemistry/chapter8/week15.md

 - **Experimental error** - The difference between a quantity's measured value and its true value.
 - Repeatability - The ability to repeat an experiment over and over again possibly by different people to reduce the impact of experimental error.
 - **percent yield** - percent yield = (actual yield / theoretical yield) * 100%
+- carbohydrate - this referes to the set of molecules that contain some ration of 1 carbon atom, 2 hydrogen atoms, and 1 oxygen atom.
+- **Empirical formula** - A formula that shows the simplest ratio of elements present in a compound.
+- **Molecular formula** - A formula that shows the actual number of each element in a compund.
 -

 ## Examples